Creating Safe Environments

 Safer Homes, Suicide Aware: Fire-Arms Safety Course 7.27

-Webinar addressing firearm safety training for those who are first-time firearm buyers, and includes an overview
+Webinar addressing firearm safety training for those who are first-time firearm buyers, and includes an overview of firearm suicide.

 Author(s): Bass, B. & North, Z.